Ixcatl/fables_novasophonia/docs/catalog/paths.rst

         | You gain a modified version of the Hemophage trait.
 Replacing its normal Belly effects, you instead siphon 1 Anima from your victim if they have any, transferring it from them to you.
         | Using a focus action, you can also attempt an Insight check with 3 successes to draw 1 Anima from the corpse of an intelligent being in Touch range, once per corpse, regardless of how long ago they have died.
 This additionally gleans one very vague, hazy memory from the deceased.

+        | **Flesh Eater**
+        | You gain the Devourer (Vitality) trait, which also replenishes 5 Belly every time it triggers, but *consumption* is now a key word for your Ambitions, if you have them.

       .. tab-item:: Negative

         | **Rejection**